-- s44 MCA 2005 makes it an offence for a person with care of an adult who lacks capacity, or who holds a Lasting Power of Attorney (LPA) or Enduring Power of Attorney (EPA), or a deputy appointed by the Court, to wilfully neglect or ill-treat the adult. - ss20-25 Criminal Justice and Courts Act 2015 makes it an offence for a care worker, or care provider, to ill-treat or wilfully neglect an individual in their care.
+- s44 MCA 2005 makes it an offence for a person with care of an adult who lacks capacity, or who holds and LPA/EPA, or a deputy appointed by the Court, to wilfully neglect or ill-treat the adult. - ss20-25 Criminal Justice and Courts Act 2015 makes it an offence for a care worker, or care provider, to ill-treat or wilfully neglect an individual in their care.